Manuel Piar: Military career

 In 1804, he joined the Curaçao militia that was fighting the British occupation.
 The Curaçao militia successfully expelled the British, restoring Dutch rule.
 1807 found him in Haiti helping the revolution on the island and commanding a warship.

 By 1810 his military experience and his desire for independence from the colonial governments put him at the service of the incipient Venezuelan rebellion against Spain.
 He started in the navy and was deployed to Puerto Cabello.
 As commander of a warship, he saw action in several engagements against the Spanish navy, including in the Battle of Sorondo in the Orinoco river in 1812.

 A deteriorating and losing situation for his side forced Piar to take refuge in Trinidad for some time.
 Back in Venezuela in 1813 as an army Colonel, he successfully defended Maturín and helped liberate the eastern part of the country from Spanish forces.

 The following year, 1814, now a Brigadier General, Piar led troops fighting in the provinces of Barcelona, Caracas, and Cumaná.
 He lost an engagement with the forces of José Tomás Boves near El Salado.

-Promoted to Major General, he joined Simón Bolívar in Haiti the successful Los Cayos expedition, and the engagements of Los Frailes and Carupano.
+Promoted to Major General, he joined Simón Bolívar in Haiti in the successful Los Cayos expedition, and the engagements of Los Frailes and Carupano.

 In 1816 he defeated the army of Francisco Tomás Morales at El Juncal.
 From there Piar marched on Guayana, intending to begin the liberation of that province.
 At the beginning of 1817 he laid siege to the city of Angostura.
 On April 11 his forces achieved a major victory over those commanded by Spanish General Miguel de la Torre at the Battle of San Félix.
-Few days after Piar seize the Capuccine missions of Guayana releasing Tumeremo, the Spanish survivors were imprisoned and sentenced to death.
+A few days after Piar seized the Capuccine missions of Guayana releasing Tumeremo, the Spanish survivors were imprisoned and sentenced to death.
 From there, the city was a strategic site and barracks for the patriot soldiers commanded by Simón Bolívar.
 A month later Piar was promoted to the rank of General-in-Chief.